mjtat/Boston_311_Dashboard/README.md

 * The data for the Boston 311 Request dataset can be downloaded [here](https://data.cityofboston.gov/City-Services/311-Service-Requests/awu8-dc52).
 I've also included an .rds file in this repo which is the same data.

 The methodology of this project was straight forward.
-For a given neighborhood, what type of requests were made, and what were was the duration it took to close that request across the years of the collected data (2011-Present)?
+For a given neighborhood, what type of requests were made, and what was the duration it took to close that request across the years of the collected data (2011-Present)?

 First, I subset the data such that I only looked at requests that have been closed.
 From there, I calculated the duration it took to close the request, in **hours**.
 Note that request times were aggregated by **week**.
 Information was plotted using ggplot2.

 In the RShiny app, you can select the neighborhood, and the department the request went to.
 You can also set a date range with the sliders, and the plots will automatically re-render with the appopriate range.
 The dashboard currently spit out a two plots, one that shows the mean request time over the years, along with the standard error of each request (in the light blue).
-The second plot visualizes the number of request made on a weekly basis.
+The second plot visualizes the number of requests made on a weekly basis.

 Finally, you can click on the first plot to get the values, which will be shown in the gray box above it.